Aman Faizal

 Asterisk + FreePBX configured for a local IVR and telephony setup.

 Designed and deployed a cost-effective enterprise-grade Wi-Fi network across two villa compounds with 35 rooms, supporting 110+ Wi-Fi users and 160+ peak concurrent users.
 All 16 routers repurposed from existing hardware, configured as APs with static IPs and non-overlapping channels.
-Achieved 200–230 Mb/s stable throughput — all monitoring at zero additional cost.
+Achieved 200–230 Mb/s stable throughput.

 | Component | Role |